egtork/bloom/README.md

 Use `New` or `NewFnv32` to initialize a new Bloom filter.

-`New` requires that you supply the hash functions used by the Bloom filter, whereas `NewFnv32` uses the FNV-1 and FNV-1a hash functions from the Go standard library.
+`New` allows you to supply the hash functions used by the Bloom filter, whereas `NewFnv32` uses the FNV-1 and FNV-1a hash functions from the Go standard library.

 #### func New
 `func New(size uint32, k int, hashFuncs []hash.Hash) *Bloom`